quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 8 months ago

 Jasmine is who I dealt with from the beginning of our process and she was absolutely wonderful and professional!
 Later we then spoke to Marilou and Daryl, very kind and professional and they all help guide us through our process and were very prompt getting back with us when needed.
 Updating my review to 2 stars because I asked if we could enter the home to clean b4 the move in & we were told by Jasmine at lease signing that our home would be cleaned and maintenance would do any necessary repairs as well as them doing a last walk through to check before we moved in.
 She assured us that everything would be cleaned by their vendor.
-I’m disgusted to say that every bug, dust, dirt, stained carpet and spiderweb that we seen when we viewed the home was there on move in day.
-When asked she told us it’s because we picked our key up before 12 but THEY (Daryl) are the ones who told us to pick the keys up and it was after 10am.
+I'm disgusted to say that every bug, dust, dirt, stained carpet and spiderweb that we seen when we viewed the home was there on move in day.
+When asked she told us it's because we picked our key up before 12 but THEY (Daryl) are the ones who told us to pick the keys up and it was after 10am.
 Also the maintenance issues that we noticed were still untouched on move in.
 They told us they needed at least 5 days to clean and repair.
-I’m not sure what they even did but play us.
-Maintenance manager Joy told us we signed a “As Is” lease but the lease mention request what we want and they would take in consideration but it was already told to us that they always clean before leasing.
+I'm not sure what they even did but play us.
+Maintenance manager Joy told us we signed a "As Is" lease but the lease mention request what we want and they would take in consideration but it was already told to us that they always clean before leasing.
 The lease mentions that they want PAID professionals to clean at move out but we received it dirty.
 Interesting….

 Like3